savonet/book/language.md

-In the above example, the volume 1.2 was supposedly chosen because the sound delivered by the microphone is not loud enough, but this loudness can vary from time to time (depending on the speaker for instance) and we would like to be able to dynamically update it.
-The problem with the current operator is that the volume is of type `float` and a float cannot change over time, it has a fixed value.
+In the above example, the volume 1.2 was supposedly chosen because the sound delivered by the microphone is not loud enough, but this loudness can vary from time to time, depending on the speaker for instance, and we would like to be able to dynamically update it.
+The problem with the current operator is that the volume is of type `float` and a float cannot change over time: it has a fixed value.

 In order for the volume to have the possibility to vary over time, instead of